isaac-roe/Final-Project/source/luke_combs/when_it_rains_it_pours.rst

 US Country Airplay    1
 ====================  =============

 This song is about something similar that Luke Combs went through earlier in his life.
-It is wrote about a story where a man's girlfriend leaves him, and then he goes on a very lucky streak.
+It is written about a story where a man's girlfriend leaves him, and then he goes on a very lucky streak.

 About Luke Combs